Suva Fiji Temple: Renovations

-The temple closed October 13, 2014 for renovations that included improving air conditioning and adding new finishes inside the building.
+The temple closed on 13 October 2014 for renovations that included improving air conditioning and adding new finishes inside the building.
 After renovations were completed, a public open house was held from Monday, 25 January 2016, through Saturday, 6 February 2016, excluding Sunday, 31 January.
-The temple was rededicated by Henry B. Eyring on Sunday, February 21, 2016.
+The temple was rededicated by Henry B. Eyring on Sunday, 21 February 2016.
 The temple was rededicated the day after landfall of Cyclone Winston, the strongest tropical cyclone ever recorded in Fiji.
 The cyclone forced changes to the cultural celebration held the day prior to the rededication.

 Temple presidents

 The church's temples are directed by a temple president and matron, each serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

 The first president of the Suva Fiji Temple was Sitiveni W. Bale, with the matron being Vasiti R. Bale.
 As of 2024, the president is Meli U. Lesuma, with Irene L. Lesuma serving as matron.